Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 or mappings between arbitrary namespaces.
 It has higher-order structures for control flow and data flow, staged evaluation with hygiene across multiple namespaces.
-It supports modularity at various granularities in tight cooperation with the source control system.
+It supports meta-linguistic modularity at various granularities in tight cooperation with the source control system.
-It has a rich set of instrumentation strategies for programs used while building, and another rich set of instrumentation strategies for target programs being tested.
+It has a rich set of instrumentation strategies used while building, testing and deploying programs.
-It scales from small interactive programs in a process's memory to large distributed software with a global cache.
+It scales from small interactive programs within a process' memory to large distributed software with a global cache.
+It encompasses entire software ecosystems, wherein the “same” pieces of software evolve and are used by many people in many different combinations and configurations.
 How can such a thing even exist?

 Human programmers might think that such a system